China 2012 FDI inflows slow, stay on track for $100 billion

 Analysts at McKinsey reckon China's mainstream consumer class will comprise 400 million people with household incomes between $16,000 and $34,000 by 2020.

-They reckon China's urbanisation could cure its economic imbalances and put it on a path to domestic consumption-led growth within five years to replace three decades of investment and export-driven development.
+They reckon China's urbanization could cure its economic imbalances and put it on a path to domestic consumption-led growth within five years to replace three decades of investment and export-driven development.

 Services sector inflows in the first 10 months of the year were $43.7 billion, down 1.8 percent on a year ago.
 Within that sector, real estate inflows were down 6.1 percent.
 Excluding real estate, services inflows were up 2.1 percent year-on-year.